dart-lang/language/working/augmentation-libraries/feature-specification.md

 well-specified form that users can understand.

 This proposal defines that format.
-The idea is that a Dart compiler executes macros and then produces one or more augmentation files that contain all of the changes that the macros made to the library where they are applied.
-The language then automatically merges those augmentations into the main library.
+The idea is that a Dart compiler executes macros and then produces one or more library augmentation files that contain all of the changes that the macros made to the library where they are applied.
+The language then automatically merges those library augmentations into the augmented library.

-But augmentations aren't *only* a serialization format for macros.
+But library augmentations aren't *only* a serialization format for macros.
 They are a first-class language feature that can be produced by non-macro code generators or written by hand by users who simply want to break a giant library or class into smaller files.

-## Augmentations
+## Library Augmentations

-An augmentation is a separate file that *augments* another *main* library.
-An augmentation is somewhere between a separate library and a part file.
+A library augmentation is a separate file that *augments* an existing library, referred to as the *augmented* library.
+A library augmentation is similar to but more powerful than a part file, and it is not a library in its own right.

 *   Like a library, it may contain all kinds of declarations&mdash;functions, classes, variables, etc.